 If $\sum_{k=0}^{\infty}\norm{\delta_k}_2 < \infty$, then $z^k \to \zqstar$ exactly. \end{corollary}

-\begin{proof} Follows from standard inexact contraction results~\cite{bauschke_convex_2017}. \end{proof}
+\begin{proof} Follows from standard inexact contraction results~\cite[Sec.~5.5]{bauschke_convex_2017}. \end{proof}

-In practice, bounded per-step errors (e.g.\ from finite-precision arithmetic) do not destroy convergence: the solver reaches a neighborhood of $\zqstar$ whose radius is controlled by the error magnitude and contraction rate.
-The summability condition $\sum\norm{\delta_k}_2 < \infty$ holds, for example, when an adaptive quantizer increases precision at each iteration so that $\norm{\delta_k}_2$ decays geometrically~\cite{jonkman_quantisation_2018}.
+In practice, bounded per-step errors do not destroy convergence: the solver reaches a neighbourhood of $\zqstar$ whose radius scales with the error magnitude and contraction rate.
+Summability $\sum\norm{\delta_k}_2 < \infty$ holds, for example, under an \emph{adaptive quantizer} (one whose step size shrinks across iterations) chosen so that $\norm{\delta_k}_2$ decays geometrically~\cite{jonkman_quantisation_2018}, in which case the total error $\norm{z^k - \zstar}_2 \le \norm{z^k - \zqstar}_2 + \norm{\zqstar - \zstar}_2$ collapses to the displacement bound alone.

-The total error decomposes as $\|z^k - \zstar\|_2 \leq \|z^k - \zqstar\|_2 + \|\zqstar - \zstar\|_2$: the first term is governed by iterate errors (Corollary~\ref{cor:inexact_quantized_iteration}), the second by weight displacement (Theorem~\ref{thm:equilibrium_displacement}).
-With summable iterate errors, the first term vanishes, and the total error is determined by the displacement bound alone.